ReluctantHacker/notes/physics/satelliteNotes.md

 To describe their stable orbit, in Space Engineering/Celestial Mechanics, people use **Orbit Elements** to uniquely identify a specific orbit.
 These elements are considered in two-body systems using a Kepler orbit.

+# Satellite's Orbit type
+## LEO(Low Earth Orbit)
+Today, most satellites are actually in LEO whose orbit is much closer to Earth (160-2,000km), move quickly, and provide low-latency communication but require large constellations.
+Best for fast, low-latency internet and detailed Earth imaging, but needs hundreds or thousands of satellites together to work.
+## GEO(Geostationary Earth Orbit)
+The orbit is much higher(35,786km), appear fixed over one spot, and cover wide areas but with higher latency.
+The distance of 35,786km is a fixed number because of the law of gravity.
+In this high of distance, the circular speed is the same as
+## Geosynchronous Satellite

 Keplerian elements
 ------------------
 The traditional orbital elements are the six Keplerian elements.